department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 - [ ] Yes
 - [ ] No

-How do I know if I have private medical records / expand
+How do I know if I have private medical records (expand)

 If you were treated by a private doctor, including a Veteran’s Choice doctor, you’ll have private medical records.
 We’ll need to see those records to make a decision on your claim.
 A Disability Benefits Questionnaire is an example of a private medical record.

 **_Back_** | **_Continue_**